 The Zenger Society: A Forum For Free Speech

 I would like this forum to be open to anybody with an interest in freedom of expression regardless of the topic.
 Its that simple and anybody is free to join and say whatever they like, within certain clearly defined boundaries.
+While this thread originally grew out of a series of political discussions, eventually their scope was enlarged to encompass much more than that.
 As this is a public forum, the creator has the right to establish certain guidelines which are predicated on common sense and civility.
 I reserve that right and since my views have been alternately censored and attacked on other forums, it seemed reasonable to take this step.

 I have named it "The Zenger Society" since the matter of free expression in the United States begins with the imprisonment and trial of John Peter Zenger back in 1734.